Project – Grand Staircase scaffold wrap

 With the offices of the Foreign Secretary and Fine Rooms which surround the staircase, the Facilities Management Client Unit (FMCU) requested that the project cause as little disruption to the office and blend in with the interior.

-With the scaffold already erected, Coventry scaffolding contacted us to first wrap the scaffolding which was overlooked from corridors and staircases on three sides.
+With the scaffold already erected, Coventry Scaffolding contacted us to provide printed shrink-wrap for heritage restoration of the scaffolding which was overlooked from corridors and staircases on three sides.

-The concept to produce a trompe l’oeil building wrap was suggested by Coventry Scaffolding after seeing our previous project on the Grosvenor Hotel using our Wraphix™ Printed shrink-wrap and the concept was approved by Interserve.
+The concept to produce a trompe l’oeil building wrap was suggested by Coventry Scaffolding after seeing our previous project on the Grosvenor Hotel using our Wraphix™ Printed shrink-wrap for heritage restoration and the concept was approved by Interserve.

 The first issue with reproducing three views over the staircase was that several tonnes of scaffold were already installed so photographs were taken of the opposite staircase and manipulated to remove the scaffold whilst determining an angle which wouldn’t disorientate people using the staircase.

-After stripping the white shrink-wrap from the scaffold the Wraphix™ Printed shrink-wrap was aligned to key points on the staircase and installed over a 10 hour period.
+After stripping the white shrink-wrap from the scaffold the Wraphix™ Printed shrink-wrap for heritage restoration was aligned to key points on the staircase and installed over a 10 hour period.

-The project presented several challenges not simply because of the complexity of the artwork and multiple perspectives but also due to the high profiles which regularly use the staircase and significance of the conservation.
+This project presented several challenges; not simply because of the complexity of the artwork and multiple perspectives but also due to the high-profile figures who regularly use the staircase and the significance of the building’s conservation.